architolk/arduino-projects/audio-player/README.md

 And as we don't use channel B, we can simply ground OUTB and not bother with RFBB.

-A better configuration (haven't tried yet):
+A better configuration (also works, haven't checked output of DAC on scope yet):

 |DAC Pin|Arduino Pin|Function|
 |-------|-----------|--------|